A Zero-Dimensional Velocity-Composition-Frequency Probability Density Function Model for Compression-Ignition Engine Simulation 2020-01-0659

 Numerical simulation of in-cylinder processes can significantly reduce the development and refinement costs of engines.
-While a 3D analysis offers the promise of increased accuracy, it can be impractical to evaluate more than a handful of design and operating conditions due to high computational expenses.
-On the other hand, a lower dimensional (0/1D) phenomenological model can provide considerable insight in terms of predicting significant sensitivities of design and operating conditions.
+While it can be argued that higher fidelity models improve accuracy of prediction, it comes at the expense of high computational cost.
+In this respect, a 3D analysis of in-cylinder processes may not be feasible for evaluating large number of design and operating conditions.
 The situation can be more foreboding for transient simulations.
 In the current work a phenomenological combustion modeling approach is explored that can be implemented in a lower fidelity modeling framework and can approach the accuracy of higher dimensional models with significant reduction in computational cost.
 The proposed model uses transported probability density function (tPDF) method within a 0D framework to provide a computationally efficient solution while capturing the essential physics of in-cylinder combustion.
 Scalar mixing is accounted for by a modified Euclidean Minimum Spanning Tree (EMST) mixing model.
-A new model has been formulated to calculate the mixing timescale using the velocity-composition-frequency tPDF method.
-Numerical comparisons have been performed for two engines: one with a 3D-CFD simulated diesel engine to compare the in-cylinder composition and thermal stratification, and one with a diesel engine where measured data is available over a range of operating conditions encompassing a range of load and speed.
-A 42-species chemical mechanism including thermal NO is used to represent the gas-phase chemistry, and a semi-empirical two-equation model is used for soot.
-Simulated results of pressure, apparent heat-release-rate, and emission quantities are compared to the 3D-CFD data, as well as to the experimentally measured data.
+A new model has been formulated to calculate the mixing timescale using the velocity-composition-frequency (VCF) tPDF method.
+Numerical comparisons have been performed for two engines: one with a 3D-CFD simulated diesel engine to compare the in-cylinder composition and thermal stratification, and one with a diesel engine where measured data is available over a range of operating conditions encompassing a range of speed, load, and exhaust-gas recirculation (EGR).
+A 42-species chemical mechanism including thermal NO is used to represent the gas-phase chemistry.
+The proposed 0D-VCF model predicted pressure, heat-release-rate, equivalence-ratio vs temperature distribution, and NOx are compared to the 3D-CFD data, as well as to the experimentally measured data.
 The proposed model was able to capture the 3D-CFD trend of equivalence-ratio vs temperature distribution at different crank-angle degrees quite accurately.
-The 0D-VCF model computed pressure and apparent heat release rate traces along with the emission quantities matches reasonably well with the experiment. .
-In summary, the proposed 0D numerical model provides a computationally less expensive alternative to a 3D numerical simulation for estimating engine performance and engine-out emission quantities when transient or large number of operating points are to be simulated.
+The 0D-VCF model computed pressure and heat-release-rate along with the NOx showed reasonable agreement with the experiment.
+In summary, the proposed 0D numerical model has the potential to provide a computationally less expensive alternative to a 3D numerical simulation for estimating engine performance and engine-out emission quantities when transient or large number of operating points are to be simulated.

 Chandan Paul, Kai Jin, Navin Fogla, Kevin Roggendorf, Syed Wahiduzzaman